WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

-We use a loudspeaker to simulate a speaker and vary the volume of the loudspeaker from 60 dB to 85 dB with a 5 dB increment.
-We inject the audio into the pressure sensor ports through the 1m long sampling tube from a 5 cm distance.
+We vary the SPL from 60 dB to 85 dB with a 5 dB increment.
+We inject the audio into the pressure sensor ports through the 1m long sampling tube from a 0.5 m distance.
 The result is shown in Fig. \ref{fig:impactofvolume} (Left) for LSD and NISQA-MOS for 500 Hz to 8 kHz upsampling.
-We can see that the LSD and NISQA-MOS improve rapidly between 60 dB and 70 dB.
-However, after 70 dB, LSD and NISQA-MOS improve steadily rather than a sharp improvement.
-The reason behind this is that the pressure sensor's sensitivity increases with the increase of volume up to 70 dB.
-After 70 dB, the increase in volume does not drastically change the low-resolution frequency components.
-Therefore, the improvement is not sharp after 70 dB; rather, a steady ascent occurs.
-The LSD is close to 1, and NISQA-MOS is close to 2 for a wide volume range from normal conversation (i.e., 60 dB) to loud speech.
-It indicates that WaLi is capable to reconstruct intelligible audio from normal conversation (i.e., 60 dB) to loud speech in real-world scenario.
+We can see that the LSD and NISQA-MOS improve rapidly between 60 dB and 70 dB. \mycolor{However, after 70 dB, the increase in volume does not drastically change the low-resolution frequency components.
+Therefore, the improvement is not sharp after 70 dB; rather, a steady ascent occurs.} The LSD is close to 1, and NISQA-MOS is close to 2 for a wide volume range from normal (i.e., 60 dB) to loud speech, indicating WaLi's capability to reconstruct intelligible speech from normal to loud in real-world scenario.